TrouserZipper/calculus-3-notes/README.md

-My calculus-3 notes in TeX language.\n
+My calculus-3 notes in TeX language.\\
-I did not install any additional packages beyond what was already included in my LaTeX installation.\n
+I did not install any additional packages beyond what was already included in my LaTeX installation.

 For now, to use it, simply render each file individually.